 From Oqaatsut to Ilulissat, on foot

 A 30 minute boat ride and a 6 hour hike.
 14 Miles from Oqaatsut to Ilulissat and schlepping lots of photographic equipment.
-It was well worth it to enjoy the striking color of the Arctic landscape with the plants changing from late summer to autumn in wine reds and warm ochers that graced the tundra.
+It was well worth it to enjoy the striking colors of the Arctic landscape with the plants changing from late summer to autumn in wine reds and warm ochers that graced the tundra.

 Another Day, Another Whale